mell62/tic-tac-toe/README.md

 ## :electric_plug: Extra features

 - Displays the score of both players
-- Switch players: Players can switch their token by clicking the switch players button just below the tic-tac-toe grid
+- Switch players: Players can switch their token after a round by clicking the switch players button just below the tic-tac-toe grid
 - The tic-tac-toe grid gives a visual indicator of how the player won the round

 ## :grey_exclamation: Limitations